GDPR for Magento 2

 The same as with the right to access and data portability right all the submitted requests are verified by email, while the API allows extracting data from the engaged third-party solutions.

+Result.
 This way, you can erase the personal data requested to be deleted or any other customer information you don’t want to be stored.
 The whole process takes only several minutes and is not going to be irksome for your staff.

 So, now the given consents are not valid anymore and you need to get them again, which is very embarrassing.
 However, the GDPR extension is able to make the process much faster and simpler.